Steak 101

 Scott Heimendinger

-Here's your introduction to cooking steak using Sous Vide Express in the Anova Precision Oven.
-By using the food probe, and setting the oven temperature just a touch higher than our target temperature, you can produce a steak that has sous-vide-like edge-to-edge doneness but cooks in half the time.
-For a 1-inch-thick steak, that means a cooking time of 25 instead of 50 minutes!
+Looking for precise results but don't have the time to sous vide your steak?
+By using the Anova Precision Oven's food probe, and setting the oven temperature just a touch higher than your target temperature, you can produce a steak that's cooked to your exact doneness preference in half the time.
+This will have more of a traditional texture than the ultra-tender steaks true sous vide produces, but, on the other hand, a 1-inch-thick steak has a cooking time of 25 instead of 50 minutes!

 Use this recipe as a starting-off point to put your own spin on a classic, perfect steak.